-- b.
-The requested budget must allocate at least 40% of the total funds to support fellowships. - c.
-Proposers may request up to three MSc Fellowships, as a quota ("Bolsas como Item Orçamentário")

-2. Young Investigator Awards
+- 1. Thematic Grants - a.
+The requested budget must allocate at least 40% of the total funds to support fellowships. - b.
+Proposers may request up to three MSc Fellowships, as a quota ("Bolsas como Item Orçamentário") - 2.
+Young Investigator Grants

 Proposers may request: